 As the name implies, KOHO Premium is KOHO’s premium service.
 It comes with a reasonable monthly/annual fee but are the additional benefits you get with this service worth it?
 Keep reading my KOHO Premium review to find out.

 KOHO Premium benefits

 - Free for 30 days then $9 per month or $84 per year

-- $20 Activation bonus with CASHMONEY20 referral code (new users only)
+- 1% Activation cash back bonus for 90 days with CASHMONEY referral code (new users only)

 - No foreign exchange fees

 - Free financial coaching